Pining for Pigneto – a guide to the quarter’s coolest haunts

 Between the 1920s and 1940s, the area saw the construction of numerous buildings, all in different styles.
 In fact, Pigneto is characterized by an interesting architectural inhomogeneity, ranging from liberty, baroque, and eclectic.
 In those same years, some privates built Pigneto’s typical low and colorful houses that you will see scattered around the neighborhood, which do not look like anything else you’ll see around the city.

-Some say that to walk around Pigneto doesn’t feel like walking around Rome.
+Many visitors say that to walk around Pigneto feels like exploring a little village of its own, that doesn’t necessarily belong to Rome.
 The architectural diversity, the alternative shops, vintage stores, diverse bars and restaurants give a new, different feel to the city as a whole.
 And the population of this neighborhood is incredibly diverse, too–from Pigneto’s historical inhabitants, to young University students and immigrants.

-There are numerous “atypical”, and alternative things to find out in Pigneto.
-You can read a book from the Anarchic Library’s L’Idea’s collection in Via Braccio da Montone 71/A. Or you can take a walk in Pigneto’s alleys, and admire the incredible street art that color the area.
-You can walk under the aqueducts, or you can engage in some fun industrial archeology, by visiting the social center ExSnia and its artificial lake.
-Or better yet, why don’t you take part in a latte art experience and Italian coffee tasting in some of the best bars in the neighborhood?
+There are numerous peculiar and alternative things to find out in Pigneto.
+You can read a book on tattoos and illustrations from the Uroboro Bookshop in via Ascoli Piceno 21.
+Or you can take a walk in Pigneto’s alleys, and admire the incredible street art that colours the area.
+You can walk under the aqueducts, or you can engage in some fun industrial archaeology by visiting the social centre ExSnia and its artificial lake.
+Or better yet, why don’t you take part in our Discover Pigneto: Photo Walk + Aperitif, a guided stroll that captures murals, hidden corners, and golden-hour shots, ending with a well-earned aperitivo in one of the area’s best bars.